What is vod.ing

 Try it without a plan

-If you want to test the chat overlay pipeline before committing to a plan, the free chat renderer at vod.ing/free-chat-render renders a 3 minute overlay from any public Twitch VoD entirely in your browser.
-Five free renders per day, no upload.
+If you want to test the chat overlay pipeline before committing to a plan, the free chat renderer at vod.ing/free-chat-render renders a 3-minute overlay from any public Twitch VoD entirely in your browser.
+Ten free renders per day, no upload.

 Plans and pricing

 Every feature is included on every plan.
 The only variable is storage.
-The pricing page has a calculator that estimates the storage needed based on bitrate, VoD length, and volume.
+See Pricing for the plan ladder and the storage calculator.